DigitallyIntrinsic/weatherwego/README.md

-# WheatherWeGo: A weather app
+# WeatherWeGo: A weather app

   [A deployed version can be viewed here.](https://digitallyintrinsic.github.io/weatherwego/)